This clean eating refried bean soup is perfect for a last minute meal!

 This is one of those quick and easy soups that comes together in minutes, fills you up and is loaded with flavor.
 You can make this in a pot or a slow cooker, and it’s sure to please the whole family.

 I actually came up with this recipe while I was creating a recipe for my next cookbook.
 I accidentally added too much water to the beans and ended up with soup instead of sauce for the casserole I was making.
 But it was a happy mistake, and one I’m sure you will appreciate on a busy weekday night when dinner has to be on the table in under 20 minutes.

 The truth is, I have a lot of nights like that, so I’ll be making this again for Mini Chef.
 It doesn’t exactly fit in with my Paleo menu plan, but I did take a taste and honestly reconsidered not having beans in my diet.
 But for now, I’ll let Mini Chef enjoy this one, and I know you will too.

-- 2 cups water (you can adjust to make your soup thicker or thinner)
+- 2 cups water (you can adjust this to make your soup thicker or thinner as you like)